McNair Scholars Program

 • Conducting original research under the guidance of a faculty mentor

-• Receiving training in writing, communication and graduate school preparation
+• Receive training in writing, communication and graduate school preparation

 • Financial support and travel opportunities that include presenting research at conferences